Skip to main content

 • On Thursday, President Donald Trump posted on Truth Social accusing six Democratic lawmakers of sedition and reshared posts calling for them to be hanged, framing their conduct as punishable by death.

-• The lawmakers uploaded a short video on Tuesday urging service members to refuse illegal orders, featuring six lawmakers with military or intelligence backgrounds.
+• The six lawmakers uploaded a short video on Tuesday urging service members to refuse illegal orders, with Rep. Jason Crow stating he received threats and lawmakers now have 24/7 security.

 Insights by Ground AI